-- Use thick curtains with linings.

-- Tuck curtains behind radiators.

-- Tuck the bottom of curtains onto the cill to prevent draughts.
+- Use thick curtains with linings. - Tuck curtains behind radiators but remember to keep curtains, other fabrics and combustible materials away, from electric heaters. - Tuck the bottom of curtains onto the cill to prevent draughts.

 Cut out draughts

 - Draught proofing can cut heating bills by up to 10%. - Fit a flap over the letterbox. - Fit draught strips around outside door frames. - Before opening outside doors, close all doors leading into the hall.